 Lamar Gant is an American world record-holding powerlifter who was born in 1957 in Fort Collins, Colorado.
 Inducted into the International Powerlifting Federation (IPF) Hall of Fame in 1980, he is arguably one of the greatest American powerlifters of all time.

 Some of his deadlifting records remain standing till today.
 He won sixteen IPF world championships.
 What is astonishing about this?
 He was all of 5’2″ in height and 123 pounds in weight, not the typical profile of a powerlifter.
 And that is not all.

 In 1985, he became the first person in history to deadlift five times his own body weight.
 This is a feat unmatched till today.
 He deadlifted 661 pounds at a bodyweight of 132 pounds.

-Here is a video uploaded by Lexington Plummer of a Lamar Gant deadlift of 634 pounds at 5’2″ in height and a bodyweight of 123 pounds.
-If this deadlift record does not motivate and inspire us to make the most of our genetic potential, what will?
+Below is a video uploaded by Lexington Plummer of a Lamar Gant deadlift of 634 pounds at 5’2″ in height and a bodyweight of 123 pounds.
+If this deadlift record does not motivate you to make the most of your genetic potential, what will?

 Lamar holds the world records for deadlifting in both the 123- and 132-pound weight classes.

 Lamar Gant is still the only person in history to deadlift five times his own body weight.
 Let’s see, for me or possibly you to achieve the same, that would mean a deadlift over a thousand pounds!
 I am still working on feeling comfortable with deadlifting my own body weight let alone five times, that is simply amazing.

 Another Lamar Gant deadlift marvel.
 Lamar Gant suffers from scoliosis, curvature of the spine.
 Scoliosis afflicts approximately 5% of the U.S. population and is about five times more common in women than in men.